This is part of the Brennan Center's work on H.R.1 - Democracy Reform.

 Restoring voting rights

-Since 2018, eight states have restored voting rights to individuals with previous felony convictions, whether through referendum, legislation, or executive order.
+Since 2018, nine states have restored voting rights to individuals with previous felony convictions, whether through referendum, legislation, or executive order.

 - Almost two thirds of voters in Florida approved Amendment 4, which restores voting rights for individuals with past felony convictions.